balaji1974/python-and-machinelearning/03 - Machine Learning Basics/README.md

 Not all data is the same.
 And when you hear someone referring to features, they’re referring to different kinds of data within data.

-The three main types of features are categorical, continuous (or numerical) and derived.
+The three main types of features are:
+Categorical
+Continuous (or numerical)
+Derived.

+Categorical features:
-Categorical features -> One or the other(s).
+One or the other(s).
 For example, in our heart disease problem, the sex of the patient.
 Or for an online store, whether or not someone has made a purchase or not.

-Continuous (or numerical) features -> A numerical value such as average heart rate or the number of times logged in.
+Continuous (or numerical) features:
+A numerical value such as average heart rate or the number of times logged in.

+Derived features:
-Derived features -> Features you create from the data.
+Features you create from the data.
 Often referred to as feature engineering.
 Feature engineering is how a subject matter expert takes their knowledge and encodes it into the data.